 Healthy Expression of Emotions

-In a previous post we looked at ways to beat anxiety using diet and essential oils.
-In another post we expanded those approaches and considered applying exercise, vitamins, and use of negative ions championed by Dr. Kelly Brogan.
-Below, we will look at ways to improve our mental and emotional heath due to stress connected to suppressing negative emotions.
+In a previous post, we looked at ways to beat anxiety using diet and essential oils.
+In another post, we expanded those approaches and considered applying exercise, vitamins, and the use of negative ions championed by Dr. Kelly Brogan.
+Below, we will look at ways to improve our mental and emotional health due to stress connected to suppressing negative emotions.

 - Confront the person or situation that brings up these negative emotions.
 This could mean discussing your feelings with Faye and/or letting others know that you want to be invited to fewer events that include Faye (it’s called a boundary).